zonemaster/zonemaster/test-zone-data/DNSSEC-TP/dnssec16/README.md

 # DNSSEC16

-[This directory](.), i.e. the same directory as this README file, holds zonefiles and `coredns` configuration files for scenarios for test case DNSSEC16:
+[This directory](.), i.e. the same directory as this README file, holds zone files and `coredns` configuration files for scenarios for test case DNSSEC16:

 * CDS-INVALID-RRSIG
 * CDS-MATCHES-NO-DNSKEY